Liby99/cwe-bench-java/README.md

 - Create `build-info` and `project-sources` directories
 - Install multiple JDK versions by unzipping your provided JDK distributions (in `java-env`)
-- Install multiple MAVEN versions by downloading and unzipping the MAVEN distributions (in `java-env`)
+- Install multiple MAVEN versions by automatically downloading and unzipping the MAVEN distributions (in `java-env`)
+- Install multiple Gradle versions by automatically downloading and unzipping the Gradle distributions (in `java-env`)
 - For each project in our dataset
   - Fetch the project into `project-sources/<project_slug>` directory
   - Build the project by trying multiple versions of JDK and MAVEN.
 The build information (whether it succeed or not) will be stored to `build-info/`